 Parmesan Scalloped Potato and Ham Stacks are a fun twist on the classic scalloped potatoes side dish.

-There are very few people I know that don’t like scalloped potatoes (and let’s just say we’re not close).
+There are very few people I know that don’t like scalloped potatoes and let’s just say we’re not close.
 Creamy soft potatoes swimming in a cheese sauce.
 Pass me the pan people.
 Carbs I love them.
 What can I say.
 I could eat them every day.
 Of course I’d probably have to eat them while walking on a treadmill if I did.
 Okay scratch that walking on a treadmill while eating is really not advisable, don’t ask me how I know.
 Sigh.

 These individual stacks don’t take much longer than assembling them into a large dish would.
 We baked ours in aluminum muffin liners.
 You know how much I hate doing dishes and well we all know how you seriously have to soak most scalloped potato pans for practically a week to get that baked on goodness off and who has time for that.
 Use the liners.

 If you’re feeling inspired by this scalloped potato recipe, chances are you’ll love these other potato recipes: